k8-mb/k8-mb.github.io/index.md

 For a quick glance, please see the [synopsis].

-Besides the chronicles, for those interested, there is a [time-line](timeline) that reports the facts as happened.
-It is probably a bit boring to read, and will be frequently updated, being mostly used as references.
+For reference, there is a [time-line](timeline).

 Photographic documentation is available on [instagram](https://instagram.com/k8_mb).

 [synopsis]: synopsis.html